OpenBB-finance/openbb-docs/content/terminal/custom-backend/Widgets/chart/native.md

 Any table widget can be converted to a chart widget by adding the `chartView` property to the `table` section - this allows you to seamlessly switch between table and chart views.

-This guide will walk you through the process using the same example as the [table widget](/content/terminal/custom-backend/Widgets/table.md).
+This guide will walk you through the process using the same example as the [table widget](/content/terminal/custom-backend/Widgets/table/table.md).

 ## Step 1: Create a table widget

-Copy the Table Widget from the [Table Widget](/content/terminal/custom-backend/Widgets/table.md)
+Copy/Use the Table Widget from the [Table Widget](/content/terminal/custom-backend/Widgets/table/table.md)

 **Review/Create Widget**: The `table` section of the `widgets.json` file should be structured as follows: